costinchelu/DOCS/Java Elements/Java Basics.md

 ## Serialization

 When an object is transferred through the network, the object needs to be 'serialized'.
-Serialization converts the object state to serial bytes.
+Serialization converts the object state to serial bytes (byte array).

 ## this' vs 'super'